okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/event-hooks/index.md

 ### Supported Events for Subscription

 When registering an event hook, you need to specify what events you want to subscribe to.
-The support event types can be found [here.](/docs/api/resources/event-types/?q=event-hook-eligible#catalog)
+The supported event types can be found [here.](/docs/api/resources/event-types/?q=event-hook-eligible#catalog)